syre-data/tutorials/beginner/fireworks/README.md

 Because of our short time frame to get this done, we'll build this project quick and dirty, using the most common features of Thot's dersktop app.

 ### Setting up your project tree
-Let's start by annotating our the root **Container** by clicking on it.
+Let's start by annotating the root **Container** by clicking on it.
 This will open the properties widget.
 Enter the following information (leaving the rest blank).

 |     |     |
 | --- | --- |